devinchristianson/daj/docs/markdown/DAJ_Deliverable_1_SRS.md

 PolyChord will be using the most recent tone.js (https://tonejs.github.io/) to play back music to the user including various types of samples and synths.
 It will take the inputs from the program after input has been taken in and parsed or when a user requests for a chord/chord progression to be played back to them.
 It handles tempo, notes, various sound samples, note durations and more that we will be using for PolyChord.
 The most recent webmidi.js (https://github.com/djipco/webmidi) will be used for the receiving of midi input.
 It works natively in Chrome, Opera, and Android, but can also work in Internet Explorer, Firefox ≤ v51, and Safari with some plugins from https://jazz-soft.net/ and https://cwilso.github.io/WebMIDIAPIShim/.
 This will allow for the use of any MIDI Controllers that a user may want to utilize.
+Polychord will also be utilizing the Hooktheory database of chord progressions that is documented at https://www.hooktheory.com/api/trends/docs to recognize what chords are likely to follow given a chord within the database and the preceding chords.

 *Describe the connections between this product and other specific software components (name and version), including databases, operating systems, tools, libraries, and integrated commercial components.
 Identify the data items or messages coming into the system and going out and describe the purpose of each.
 Describe the services needed and the nature of communications.
 Refer to documents that describe detailed application programming interface protocols.
 Identify data that will be shared across software components.
 If the data sharing mechanism must be implemented in a specific way (for example, use of a global data area in a multitasking operating system), specify this as an implementation constraint.*

 ## 3.4 Communications Interfaces

-Polychord will work over http and https as it is a web application, but as of now will not need to communicate in any way other than the connection between the user and the server.
+Polychord will work over http and https as it is a web application, and these are the standard protocols for websites at the time of this specification.
+As of now will not need to communicate in any way other than the connection between the user and the server.
+We will have an embedded survey on the website to submit bug reports so that we can improve PolyChord with help from our users.
+As of now, data synchronization and transfer speeds are of low priority since most of PolyChord's functionality will not require much active interaction between the user and server, and there are no large files to be loaded in with the website.

 *Describe the requirements associated with any communications functions required by this product, including e-mail, web browser, network server communications protocols, electronic forms, and so on.
 Define any pertinent message formatting.
 Identify any communication standards that will be used, such as FTP or HTTP.
 Specify any communication security or encryption issues, data transfer rates, and synchronization mechanisms.*